-While many associate distracted driving with texting or talking on the phone while driving, distracted driving can actually occur in various forms, all of which can be categorized under one, two, or all three forms of distracted driving:
+While many associate distracted driving with texting or talking on the phone while driving, distracted driving can actually occur in various forms.

 All forms of distracted driving are dangerous, and drivers should do their best to remain physically, visually, and cognitively focused on the road in order to avoid causing serious and fatal accidents.
 If a driver participates in any form of distracted driving and causes another individual to suffer injuries as a result, the distracted driver can be held legally responsible for the victim’s damages.

 Has a Distracted Driver Caused You to Suffer Injuries?
 Call Deans & Lyons Today.

 If you were involved in a car accident and believe a distracted driver caused you to suffer injuries, give our Texas car accident attorneys a call right away.
 At Deans & Lyons, we understand these types of collisions can leave a victim suffering from serious physical pain, emotional damages, monetary loss, and much more.
 That is why we stand ready to fight for your rights and future.
 When you choose to work with our legal team, we will examine every detail associated with your case and determine which legal strategies can best help you pursue maximum financial compensation.

 Don’t wait to retain the help you need.
 Get in touch with our Texas car accident lawyers today, and let us begin building a strong case for you.
 We are backed by ample experience and knowledge both inside and outside the courtroom.